jekyll/jekyll/docs/_tutorials/orderofinterpretation.md

 {% raw %}{{ site.data.mydata.myvalue }}{% endraw %}
 ```

-This would render as a string rather than a code sample with syntax highlighting.
-To make the code render, you might use an include instead.
+This would render only as a string rather than a code sample with syntax highlighting.
+To make the code render, consider using an include instead.